-PROXY STATEMENT

-OF

-DOLPHIN LIMITED PARTNERSHIP I, L.P.
+PROXY STATEMENT OF DOLPHIN LIMITED PARTNERSHIP I, L.P.

-This proxy statement and the enclosed BLUE proxy card are being furnished to you, the holders of shares of common stock, par value \$.01 per share, of Dave & Buster's, Inc., a Missouri corporation, in connection with the solicitation by Dolphin Limited Partnership I, L.P. for use at the 2003 annual meeting of shareholders of the Company, and at any adjournments or postponements of the meeting.
+This proxy statement and the enclosed BLUE proxy card are being furnished to you, the holders of shares of common stock, par value \$.01 per share, of Dave & Buster's, Inc., a Missouri corporation, in connection with the solicitation by Dolphin Limited Partnership I, L.P. for use at the June 10, 2003 annual meeting of shareholders of the Company, and at any adjournments or postponements of the meeting.
 Dolphin is the Company's largest shareholder, owning approximately 9.5% of the Company's stock.
-Our interests are squarely aligned with those of our fellow shareholders, and our only goal is to maximize value for all shareholders in which we expect to share proportionately.
+With an investment of approximately \$12 million in the Company, our interests are squarely aligned with those of our fellow shareholders.
+Our only goal is to maximize value for all shareholders, in which we expect to share proportionately.

-Dolphin is soliciting proxies to elect its three nominees to the Company's board of directors.
-Our objective is to install directors that are independent of management, untainted by what we believe was the improper and conflicted past conduct of the board of directors in the Company's ultimately failed sale process, and elected by you, the shareholders.
-Our nominees will also be committed to addressing what we believe have been the Company's disappointing operating results and share performance over the past few years.
+Dolphin is soliciting proxies to elect its slate of three independent nominees to the Company's board of directors.
+These directors will be elected by you, the shareholders.
+Our objective is to install directors who are independent of management and untainted by what we believe was the improper and conflicted conduct of the board of directors in the ultimately failed process of considering and acting upon proposals for the sale of the Company.
+We place substantial focus on this process, which we refer to as the "sale process," and we think other shareholders should as well.
+Please see the discussion on pages 5 to 10.

+Our nominees will also be committed to addressing what we believe have been the Company's disappointing operating results and share price performance over the past few years.
 We explain in detail in this proxy statement the basis for our beliefs and why we think you should support our nominees.
 See "Dolphin's Reasons For Seeking Board Representation" below.

-The Company recently expanded the size of its board from eight to nine directors despite Dolphin's admonishments not to do so.
-The Company has also recently added three directors to the board, one to fill a recently created director position and two to replace retiring board directors.
-Even with the addition of three directors, six of the remaining directors who presided over the improper sale process and disappointing operating results constitute a supermajority of the nine member board.
-Our nominees, if elected, will constitute three of the nine directors on the board.
-If shareholders elect our nominees and continue to be dissatisfied with the board, they will be in a position at next year's annual meeting to replace an additional three directors and thereby effect a change in board control.
+The Company recently expanded the size of its board from eight to nine directors despite the admonishment of Dolphin, its largest shareholder.
+The Company has also recently added three directors to the board, two to replace retiring board members and one to fill the recently created director position.
+The director appointed to expand the board is Mr. David B. Pittaway, who has a prior business relationship with another member of the board, Mr. Allen J. Bernstein.
+Even with the addition of the board's three directors, six of the remaining directors, who presided over the improper sale process and disappointing operating results, still constitute a supermajority of the now expanded nine member board.
+If elected, our independent nominees will constitute three of the nine directors on the board, and the shareholders, if they continue to be dissatisfied with the Company's performance and its board, will be in a position at next year's annual meeting to replace an additional three directors and thereby effect a change in board control.

-Although our nominees, if elected, will constitute only a minority of the Company's board of directors, they will be strong advocates for advancing shareholder interests, maximizing shareholder value, implementing operating improvements, and promoting board independence and management accountability.
-Specifically, our nominees will promote a platform in the boardroom that includes--
+Although our nominees would constitute only a minority of the Company's board of directors, they will be strong advocates for advancing shareholder interests, implementing operating improvements, promoting board independence and management accountability and maximizing shareholder value.
+Specifically, subject to the exercise of their fiduciary duties, our nominees will promote a platform in the boardroom that includes--